-It must take care of the most vulnerable first

-The new Fire Services Act must make adequate provisions for providing fire services to those categories of society most vulnerable to fires.

-It must inculcate a culture of fire prevention
+Figure 5: Key principles that must underpin delivery of fire services

-Government will encourage both citizens and government structures to take adequate measures to prevent fires thereby protecting lives, properties, livelihoods and the environment from fires at all times.

-It must integrate into development

-Fire safety and prevention should be integral part of development initiatives.

-It must have an integrated approach

-Planning for the provision of fire services must be integrated with plans, initiatives, etc. of other agencies.

-It must be based on consultation

-Fire Services must regularly and systematically consult the users of their services about the services they provide.
+It must take care of The new Fire Services Act must make adequate provisions for providing fire the most vulnerable services to those categories of society most vulnerable to fires. first , , It must inculcate a Government will encourage both citizens and government structures to take culture of fire adequate measures to prevent fires thereby protecting lives, properties, prevention livelihoods and the environment from fires at all times.
+It must integrate into Fire safety and prevention should be integral part of development initiatives. development The safety and prevention should be integral part of development initiatives.
+Discrete for the constitution of the constitut It must have an Planning for the provision of fire services must be integrated with plans, integrated approach initiatives, etc. of other agencies.
+It must be based on Fire Services must regularly and systematically consult the users of their consultation services about the services they provide.
 Consultation will provide essential information about where the priorities of a fire service should lie in improving services.

-It must ensure community involvement

-Community must know what fire services and fire safety and prevention in particular stand for, what their own responsibilities are, how they prevent fires, how they must handle fires and what they can do to support themselves during fires when necessary.

-It must be driven at all spheres of government

-All spheres of government have a role in the provision of fire services and must execute such roles and responsibilities effectively and efficiently.

-It must be risk based

-Fire risk is dynamic and context specific.
-Strategies to manage fire risk should be informed by the prevailing local risk conditions.
+It must ensure Community must know what fire services and fire safety and prevention in community particular stand for, what their own responsibilities are, how they prevent involvement fires, how they must handle fires and what they can do to support themselves during fires when necessary.
+It must be driven at All spheres of government have a role in the provision of fire services and all spheres of must execute such roles and responsibilities effectively and efficiently. government , It must be risk based Fire risk is dynamic and context specific.
+Strategies to manage fire risk Terridot po riok pacca should be informed by the prevailing local risk conditions.
 Robust and scientific risk assessment should form the premise upon which fire service planning must be based.

-It must have legitimacy

-Structures tasked with the provision of fire services must be recognised by all key role players in the various government structures, as well as amongst the various community structures with whom liaison is necessary.

-It must strive for excellence

-In rendering service to communities, fire services must strive for excellence at all times.

-It must be based on partnerships

-Government cannot meet the development needs of South Africa on its own.
+It must have Structures tasked with the provision of fire services must be recognised by legitimacy all key role players in the various government structures, as well as legitimacy amongst the various community structures with whom liaison is necessary.
+It must strive for It must strive for In rendering service to communities, fire services must strive for excellence excellence at all times.
+It must be based on Government cannot meet the development needs of South Africa on its partnerships own.
 Mutual and sustainable partnerships between government and other partners are critical for the effective and efficient delivery of fire services.
 Business and industry, Non-Governmental Organisations (NGOs), academic institutions and other bodies throughout the community should be encouraged to play a part in supporting fire services.

-It must be effective and efficient

-The provision of fire services should be outcome driven and cost effective.

-It must be affordable and sustainable

-Government must ensure that fire services are affordable and can be provided on a sustainable basis.

-It must be needs oriented and prioritised

-Fire services must be responsive to the needs of communities and must receive priority including in resource allocation.

-It must ensure that the delivery of fire services are based on measurable standards

-The delivery of fire services must be measured against clear, attainable, realistic and measurable standards.
-These standards must not be a 'one size fits all' and must be determined by the respective fire services.
-A differentiated approach based on risk and capacity of each fire service must form the backbone of these standards.
+It must be effective The provision of fire services should be outcome driven and cost effective. and efficient It must be affordable Government must ensure that fire services are affordable and can be and sustainable provided on a sustainable basis.
+It must be needs Fire services must be responsive to the needs of communities and must oriented and receive priority including in resource allocation. prioritised It must ensure that The delivery of fire services must be measured against clear, attainable, the delivery of fire realistic and measurable standards.
+These standards must not be a 'one services are based size fits all' and must be determined by the respective fire services.
+A on measurable differentiated approach based on risk and capacity of each fire service must standards form the backbone of these standards.
+Stariuarus Torm the backbone of these standards.